 In addition to the above, you may find a number of helpful resources for your congregation through the following links:

 - The United Church of Christ offers resources to boost the vitality of your congregation in worship, mission, discipleship, generosity, and other areas – Go to www.ucc.org/vitality/

 - The Center for Progressive Renewal is a national organization which works with the United Church of Christ and several denominations and offers courses, webinars, coaching, and publications to develop leaders and congregations, and provides particular education and coaching to new church planters and pastors – Go to www.progressiverenewal.org

-- The Parish Resource Center has three locations in New York (on Long Island) and offers workshops, webinars, consultants, and resources to subscribing congregations at low cost - Go to www.prcli.org
+- Practical Resources for Churches has three locations in New York (on Long Island) and offers workshops, webinars, consultants, and resources to subscribing congregations at low cost - Go to www.prcli.org

-- The Lombard Mennonite Peace Center offers several workshops geared to congregational health and spiritual growth - Go to www.lmpeacecenter.org/workshops
+- The Lombard Mennonite Peace Center offers several workshops geared to congregational health, conflict resolution and spiritual growth - Go to lmpeacecenter.org/events-page

 While the New York Conference seeks to share information about a variety of church revitalization opportunities, program information or a link to any website does not imply endorsement by the New York Conference.